Agroecology-Lab/OpenAgriculturalRobotics/content/en/docs/_index.md

 ### Linrobot2 hardware
 Provides base hardware abstraction, sensor & motor driver integration, and already bundles Nav2 (localisation, mapping, planning).

+### Flexbe
+FlexBE is a high-level behavior engine coordinating the capabilities of a robot in order to solve complex tasks.
+Behaviors are modeled as hierarchical state machines (HFSM)

+### flexible_behavior_trees
+The FlexBE state implementations send goals to the BT server to load and execute a BT with and without a user defined goal.
+FlexBE orchestrates the execution of different BTs while the BehaviorTree.CPP framework executes the BTs and passes data between nodes and BTs.

 #  Message Types